 This MU is also known habitat for the threatened Tetratheca juncea (Black-eyed Susan).
-No individuals were detected at the site during surveys because the surveys were undertaken outside of the flowering period for this species.
+No individuals were detected at the site during surveys.
 However, this species is known to occur within the immediate area and has potential to occur.

 The site is considered to be in good health as it offers various ecological resources, demonstrates structural and species diversity and displays low levels of disturbances.